zhenghaohe/philipcdavis.github.io/_posts/2014-08-26-making-wagonpool.markdown

 ###Design
 I wanted the app to look polished and to make calculating easy.
 I spent a lot of time thinking about how I wanted the users to input information.
-I mocked up 8 different ways the interface could work which helped me evaluate different interface options.
+I mocked up 8 different ways the interface could work.
 ![Mockups]({{site.baseurl}}/assets/dist/posts/wagon-mockups.jpg "Mockups")
 I chose the last option as a starting point because the user can get fast estimates without having to type or switch pages.

-I made something simple for the icon which I was planning on using.
+I started with something simple for the icon which I was planning on using.
 A friend challenged me to make something memorable.
 I sketched out lots of ideas some of which looked great at 512x512, but poor on the actual device.
 After much tweaking I came up with something I liked.